Idlesome/channelpositivity/data/articles/markdown/you-dont-need-to-meditate.md

 While we’re absorbed with what to cook next week, the disagreement from the other day or the best way to achieve that new goal, the world is gently flowing on as we pass it by in a completely internal state.
 We might not even notice the birds singing outside, the perfect stillness of the air or how lucky we are to be fed, sheltered and in good health.
 What is really more important?
 And why do we automatically focus on worrying instead of finding peace with the moment?
 How do we practically navigate life _without_ worrying?

-Even when we can get to the state where we’re able to be present and free from worry, the big problem that nobody seems to address is that **the worry always comes back**.
-No matter how much you meditate or get into a relaxed state, you’ll always have to re-enter the world where bills need to be paid and plans need to be made; and it’s in this world where we find the greatest our challenge to inner peace.
+Even when we can get to the state where we’re able to be present and free from worry, the big problem that often seems forgotten is that **the worry always comes back**.
+No matter how much you meditate or get into a relaxed state, you’ll always have to re-enter the world where bills need to be paid and plans need to be made; and it’s in this world where we find our greatest challenge to inner peace.

 No matter how good you are at meditation, if you don’t find a way to master your inner peace in the business of everyday life, you could spend the majority of your life in a stressed state, only to be calm for 20 minutes a day when you meditate.

 While there are resources that talk about bringing “mindfulness” into everyday life, becoming aware of your breathing or other sensations does not seem to be the answer to this puzzle.
-In fact, people with anxiety will find these “mindfulness” techniques make their symptoms worse.
-I can personally say I’ve experienced a lot of anxiety in my life and focusing on physical sensations or my breathing only intensifies a panic attack and increases the feeling of disassociation.
+In fact, people with anxiety will find these “mindfulness” techniques can actually make their symptoms worse.
+I can personally say I’ve experienced a lot of anxiety in my life and focusing on physical sensations or my breathing can intensify a panic attack and increase the feeling of disassociation.

 I thought I understood how to achieve inner peace, but for a long time I felt something big was missing.
 Meditation was a temporary relief, mindfulness a chore, Buddhism merely a philosophy.